 Can the Peach Jam

 - Spread a kitchen towel on the counter.
-Remove the jars from the canner using the jar lifter.
-Drain the water back into the canner and line the jars up on the towel.
+Remove a jar from the canner using the jar lifter.
+Drain the water back into the canner and place on the towel.

-- Use your canning ladle and funnel and add the jam to the warm jars leaving 1/4-inch headspace at the top of the jars.
+- Use your canning ladle and funnel to fill the jar leaving 1/4-inch headspace at the top.

-- Swirl the bubble popper through the jar to release air bubbles and wipe the rims with a clean, damp towel.
+- Swirl the bubble popper through the jar to release air bubbles and wipe the rim with a clean, damp towel.

 - Cover the canner and bring to boil over high heat.
-Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+Once water boils vigorously, continue boiling for 10 minutes at altitudes of less than 1,000 feet.
+Adjust processing time for your altitude if necessary (See Notes).

-- After the jars cool, check to be sure jar lids have sealed by pushing on the center of the lid.
+- After 12 to 24-hours, check to be sure jar lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
-Refrigerate the jar and use up within a few weeks.
+Refrigerate the jar and use up within 3 weeks.

 - Remove the screw on bands and wash the jars.
 Label, date, and store your jars in a cool, dark place.
-Use within 12 months.
+Use within 12 to 18 months.
 Refrigerate your jam once opened and consume within 3 weeks.
-Yields about 6-7 half-pint jars.
+Yields about 6 to 7 half-pint jars.